aliceatlas/hexagen/README.md

 Credits
 -------

-The underlying context-switching primitive is a tiny wrapper around [Boost.Context](http://www.boost.org/libs/context/), currently via [Boost.Coroutine](http://www.boost.org/libs/coroutine/).
-Currently no Boost source or binaries are included in this repository, but Boost is free software under a permissive MIT-style [license](http://www.boost.org/users/license.html), Hexagen uses an MIT license, and so for the most part you can pretty freely incorporate and redistribute both with whatever.
+Hexagen is released under an MIT license (see LICENSE.md), so you can pretty freely incorporate and redistribute it wherever.
+The internal context-switching primitive is a thin wrapper around [Boost.Coroutine](http://www.boost.org/libs/coroutine/).
+Boost is free software under a permissive MIT-style [license](http://www.boost.org/users/license.html) and the parts of it used Hexagen are already included in this repository.

-My name is [Alice Atlas](https://github.com/aliceatlas) and I wrote the rest of it.
-I did it on purpose and I'm not sorry, dad
+My name is [Alice Atlas](https://github.com/aliceatlas) and I wrote the rest of this, I did it on purpose and I'm not sorry dad